Importance of Flow

 Roya Dedeaux is a Licensed Marriage and Family Therapist with a focus on using creative tools like art, writing, and recreation as a way to help teens and their families who don't quite fit the mold.

-Roya’s first book, Connect with Courage: practical ways to release fear and find joy in the places your kids take you is the result of her background in Recreation and Leisure Studies and Marriage and Family Therapy and is the base of her Connect with Courage Parenting Course
+Roya’s first book, Connect with Courage: practical ways to release fear and find joy in the places your kids take you is the result of her background in Recreation and Leisure Studies and Marriage and Family Therapy and is the base of her Connect with Courage Parenting Course.

 She loves running her private practice, creating art prompts for her

-two online art groups, and running games and challenges in the free Recreate Parenting Facebook community!
+free Recreate Parenting Facebook community!
 When she's not doing that, she loves to make messes with her three wild & wonderful kids where they live and play hard in Southern California.